lineality/Online_Voting_Using_One_Time_Pads/README.md

 # The Stakeholder Perspective:
 - Would a person who relies upon the voting system as infrastructure for survival go along with decisions being made by people who may be indeterminately incompetent or malicious?

 # forms of encryption and trade-offs
+- character sets
+- data structure types

 # memory management:
 - security